Code-Institute-Submissions/milestone-2-budgetcalc/README.md

     2. More brainstorming about potential feature and functions, such as incorporating new potential API elements that benefit the product.
     3. Discussion with the Code Institute appointed mentor to see what areas need improvement.

-- #### Creating advanced functionality simultaneously to user interactity (focus on JavaScript/HTML/CSS)
+- #### Creating advanced functionality simultaneously to user interactivity (focus on JavaScript/HTML/CSS)
     1. During this final step it's important to have a prioritised overview as to first focus on elements that either are quick-wins or have the greatest impact.
-    2. Working on both functionality and user interactivity interchangably allows for both to grow together into a product that is both useful and enjoyable to use.
+    2. Working on both functionality and user interactivity interchangeably allows for both to grow together into a product that is both useful and enjoyable to use.

 ## Features

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-### Existing Features
-- #### Net worth calulcation: This provides an overview of the current state of someones net worth.
+- #### Net worth calculation: This provides an overview of the current state of someones net worth.
 This can be a great indicator of financial health in the long-run.
 - #### Income calculation: There are many different types of income, these have all been accounted for: salary, bonuses, gig jobs.
 - #### Fixed costs calculation: In order to know how much budget remains for spending first all the fixed costs need to be calculated to understand what remains for the variables costs.
 - #### Variable costs calculation: These are things that are not recurring or changing month-to-month.
 Items that fall into this category could be food and drink, socialising, and purchasing new things.
 - #### Intuitive navigation: User's expect a good product to have easy navigation.
 It was important to not only give people the means for moving forwards and backwards through the project, but also to give them the ability to jump around and have a clear understanding about how far along and where they are in the web app.
 - #### Export of data: Just filling the data into the app is not sufficient, if a user wants to keep or send the data to someone else then it's important to have a method for exporting the data.
-Email with use of EmailJS was the fastest and most efficient way to effictively export the data.
+Email with use of EmailJS was the fastest and most efficient way to effectively export the data.
 - #### Savings and loading data: To ensure that users return to the app and don't use it as a once-off experience it's important to save any progress that the user has made.
 By offering users a method for saving and retrieving data users are then able to come back to the product and edit any information they've filled in.

 ### Features Left To implement